ycpcs/cs335-spring2022/schedule/guest_speaker.md

 - What is their motivation was to pursue their current careers and if they would have done anything different?
 - What is their favorite part of the job?
 - What are some of the cool things they have seen or done in their careers?
+- What ways/tools do you use to stay up to date with current cyber security best practices and recently discovered vulnerabilities/exploits?

 #### 2021 Questions
 - What is most common thread you see on daily basis?